The Job of a Team Leader

 When team leaders focus on team building, continuous improvement is the natural result.

 Facing potential shutdown from their credentialing agency after a significant performance decline, Joel S., Vice President of the Prairie Island Nuclear Power Plant in Minnesota, knew things needed to change.
-So, he implemented Right-Minded Teamwork (specifically, the third Element Work Agreements) to support team member behavioral alignment with the company’s vision, mission, and values.
+So, he implemented Right-Minded Teamwork (specifically, the third Element A Work Agreement is a collective teammate promise to transform non-productive, adversarial behavior into collaborative teamwork behavior.) to support team member behavioral alignment with the company’s vision, mission, and values.

 Shortly after establishing Team Work Agreements, team members began to respectfully hold each other accountable, ensuring everyone was honoring their commitments.
 Individual team members began going above and beyond simply because they could and wanted to.
 And conflicts that arose were addressed in a professional and supportive way.